-UPS Stock Dividend Analysis
+UPS Stock Analysis

-I made my first investment in United Parcel Service (also known as UPS) in 2014.
-Why?
-Because I wanted to participate in the growing demand for package delivery.
+I made my first investment in United Parcel Service (also known as UPS) in 2014 because of the growing UPS stock dividend.

 UPS is the world’s largest package delivery company.
 They are a leader in the U.S. less-than-truckload freight delivery segment also known as “LTL” for short.
 And UPS is a premier provider of global supply chain management solutions.

-- US package operations – 62%
+- US package operations

-- International package operations – 20%
+- International package operations

-Their global delivery network, size and efficiency create large competitive advantages and barriers to entry for smaller players.
+Their global delivery network, size, and efficiency create large competitive advantages and barriers to entry for smaller players.
 Characteristics like this are sometimes referred to as an economic moat.

 What is an Economic Moat?

 The term economic moat was popularized by Warren Buffett.
 It refers to a business’ ability to maintain advantages over its competitors.
 Source: Investopedia